sfomuseum/go-slack/README.md

 ### to-slack

 Post a message to a Slack channel.
-The principal difference between `to-slack` and other similar tools is the use of the [Go Cloud runtimevar URIs](https://gocloud.dev/howto/runtimevar) to define Slack Webhook URIs.
+The principal difference between `to-slack` and other similar tools is the use of [Go Cloud runtimevar URIs](https://gocloud.dev/howto/runtimevar) to define Slack Webhook URIs.
 This allows these otherwise sensitive values to be stored and retrieved from a variety of different storage mechanisms.

 ```
 > ./bin/to-slack -h